$L^p$-estimates and regularity for SPDEs with monotone semilinearity: Introduction

 To obtain higher interior regularity we will have to impose further regularity assumptions on the coefficients.
 To obtain regularity up to the boundary (in weighted Sobolev spaces) we will also need to impose regularity assumptions on the domain.
 The assumptions will be formulated precisely in further sections.

 The main aim of this article is to obtain regularity results for the solutions to the SPDE~\eqref{eq:spde}.
+This is motivated by ongoing work to obtain rate of convergence estimates for numerical approximations to such equations.
 For a semilinear equation it is natural to consider the term $f:=f(u,\nabla u) + f^0$ as a free term in an appropriate linear SPDE and to use established methods and theory to obtain regularity for this linear SPDE.
 Due to uniqueness of solutions to~\eqref{eq:spde}, see Lemma~\ref{lem:uniqueness}, we then get the same regularity for the semilinear equation~\eqref{eq:spde}.
-However, for the theory of regularity of linear SPDEs to apply, we need that the new free term $f$ satisfies appropriate integrability conditions.
+However, for the theory of regularity of linear SPDEs to apply, we need to show that the new free term $f$ satisfies appropriate integrability conditions.
 This would typically mean at least $L^2$-integrability.
-Since the semilinear term in~\eqref{eq:spde} is allowed arbitrary polynomial growth, it is clear that we need to obtain $L^p$-estimates for solution to~\eqref{eq:spde} with $p\geq 2$ sufficiently large.
+Since the semilinear term in~\eqref{eq:spde} is allowed to have arbitrary polynomial growth, it is clear that we need to obtain $L^p$-estimates for solution to~\eqref{eq:spde} with $p\geq 2$ sufficiently large.
 Note that if one attempts to do this using Sobolev embedding theorem then one immediately runs into restrictions on the combination of dimension of $\mathscr{D}$ and the growth of the semilinear term.
-The main novelty of this article is in allowing arbitrary dimension of $\mathscr{D}$ and growth of the semilinear term.
-See Theorem~\ref{thm:sol_bound}.
-This is achieved by using the monotonicity property of the semilinear term and a cutting argument to obtain the required $L^p$-estimate.
-Once these have been established we then obtain new spatial regularity results for the SPDE~\eqref{eq:spde}, these are both interior regularity and up-to-the-boundary regularity in weighed Sobolev spaces.
-See Theorems~\ref{thm:higher_regularity} and~\ref{thm:Lp_regularity}.
-Finally we have a new time regularity result (in weighted space again), see Theorem~\ref{thm:time_reg}.